BillTheBest/promethius/README.md

 # Ripley

+### A fast and easy way to build a real time websocket dashboard

 Ripley is an easy to use monitoring dashboard written in Scala.

 It uses websockets to push real time updates directly to the board.

 The idea is to give you "just enough" to build great looking real-time dashboards while allowing you the freedom to customize things easily.